googlecolab/colab-vscode/docs/contributing.md

 The unit tests rely extensively on a [Sinon](https://sinonjs.org/) stub of the `vscode` module. `vscode` is the _engine_ the Node app runs under and is not an installable npm package.
 While this stubbing is terse, it enables the entire unit test suite to run sub-1-second.
 Please peruse existing tests for reference when authoring new ones.

 While there are end-to-end tests, running them requires access to accounts with _automation_ exemptions that only Googlers can use.
-Pull request automation (once approved to be ran by a maintainer) will run them.
+Pull request automation (once approved by a maintainer) will run them.

 ### Code Reviews